-Full year-5 Credits

-Prerequisite: Architectural & Engineering Design 1
+Full year-5 Credits Prerequisite: Architectural & Engineering Design 1 Offered in Grades: 10, 11, 12

-Architectural and Engineering Design II builds upon the skills acquired in the previous class, AED I. Students will focus on utilizing computer aided drawing software commonly used in the fields of Architecture and Engineering.
+Architectural and Engineering Design 2 builds upon the skills acquired in the previous class, AED I. Students will focus on utilizing computer aided drawing software commonly used in the fields of Architecture and Engineering.
 Students use the latest AutoCad and Rhino software to produce 2D designs and explore 3D modeling and prototyping.
 Through prototyping students will become familiar with the functions of our state of the art 3D printers.
 One such project is where students design and 3D print their own cell phone case!

-Advanced Architectural & Engineering Design
+Honors Architectural & Engineering Design 3

-Prerequisite: Architectural & Engineering Design 2
+Full year-5 Credits Prerequisite: Architectural & Engineering Design 2 Offered in Grades: 11, 12